renderedtext/semaphore-docs-new/source/docs/continuous-integration-deployment-django-with-github-semaphore-heroku.md

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_server_name.png" class="img-responsive img-bordered" alt="Semaphore deployment server name">

 A deploy can be triggered right away.
-Every new commit to the master branch will trigger a new build, which if successful, will run the deploy to Heroku.
+Every new commit to the master branch will trigger a new build, which, if successful, will run the deploy to Heroku.

 <img src="/docs/assets/img/languages/python/deploy-django-to-heroku/django_deployment_setup_complete.png" class="img-responsive img-bordered" alt="Semaphore deployment setup complete">